fsharp/fsharp/README.md

 ```
 .\build-and-run.bat
 ```
-Look in build-and-run.log.
-The results file will contain one entry for each test directory, plus any reported errors.
+Examine `build-and-run.log`.
+This will contain one entry for each test directory, plus any reported errors.

 ```
 tests\fsharp\core